Database Operations

 Lyris List Manager must not be running when this command is run.

-This option removes the wasted space in the Lyris List Manager database files.
+dbpack This option removes the wasted space in the Lyris List Manager database files.
 This is also known as "packing" the databases.
-If you are using the standard FoxPro databases, this operation is necessary to remove all those records which have been marked for deletion.
+If you are using the standard FoxPro

 It is highly recommended to use "dbpack" as a maintenance tool.
 This is extremely useful in making the databases more efficient.

-This utility scans the member files for bad characters in email addresses, which can potentially cause Lyris List Manager to hang in certain circumstances.
-If your mailings are going out particularly slow, you may want to run this utility in order to scan the member lists and remove the bad characters causing the slowdown.
-As of Lyris List Manager 4.0, this utility is built into the dbupgrade utility when you upgrade from a previous database.
-Once you are running with List Manager 4.0, the "bad character check" is run automatically when new database rows are created, so this separate command line step is unneeded.
+mailings are going out particularly slow, you may want to run this utility in order to scan the member lists and remove the bad characters causing the slowdown.
+As of Lyris List Manager 4.0, this

 Lyris List Manager must not be running when this command is run.

-This utility scans the lists on the server to find and repair any mixed case list names.
-There is a known problem with mixed case list names, and this utility finds and fixes any mixed case list names by converting them to all lower case.
-As of Lyris List Manager 4.0, this utility is built into the dbupgrade utility when you upgrade from a previous database.
-Once you are running with List Manager 4.0, the "bad list name check" is run automatically when new database rows are created, so this separate command line step is unneeded.
+finds and fixes any mixed case list names by converting them to all lower case.
+As of Lyris List Manager 4.0, this utility is built into the dbupgrade utility when you upgrade from a previous

 Lyris List Manager must not be running when this command is run.

-This utility scans the members database in order to find and repair duplicate member id's.
-If the database index is corrupted, usually because of a user-program (i.e.: Microsoft Access), writing the Lyris database files at the same time Lyris is running, it is possible to corrupt the member id index and duplicate member ids would occur.
-This dbmemberidfix command line finds any duplicate member ids and assigns new IDs to any duplicates, thus repairing the problem.
-As of Lyris List Manager 4.0, this utility is built into the dbupgrade utility when upgrading from a previous database.
+command line finds any duplicate member ids and assigns new IDs to any duplicates, thus repairing the problem.
+As of Lyris List Manager 4.0, this utility is built into the dbupgrade utility when

 Lyris List Manager must not be running when this command is run.